The Major Players in Bankruptcy Proceedings

 Bankruptcy Administrator: An individual appointed to oversee the administration of all bankruptcy cases that are filed.
 North Carolina uses Bankruptcy Administrators, while most other states use United States Trustees, although their roles and responsibilities are nearly identical.
 The Bankruptcy Administrator ensures that the bankruptcy system is running smoothly and efficiently.

 Equity Holders: In corporate bankruptcy cases, equity holders are often the stockholders, otherwise known as equity security holders.
+They can be anyone who has a stake in the ownership of a company.
+A shareholder is one example of an equity holder.

 While these are not the only players you should expect to be involved in bankruptcy proceedings, they are involved in the majority of cases.
+For more information on bankruptcy proceedings and to see what type of Chapter is the best for you, view our bankruptcy law services or speak to an experienced bankruptcy law attorney today!